cgpeanut/detectConnect/README.md

 * The utility will display the Creation Date,  Hostname, User, Serial Number/Service Tag, and Connection Type. (done)
 * The utility has been tested running on Windows 10 (done)
 * The utility can display the results as either a CSV file. (done)
+* look thru the computer list and check if online or not
+* check for uptime for each computer
+* added as input a list of computers to query
+* added html output for realtime status report (for dashboard implementation)

 ### Generating A Password File